jamespfennell/transiter/tests/endtoend/README.md

 and various standard operations (installing transit systems, performing feed updates, querying the resulting data) are performed and verified.
-Because the test closely resembles actual usage, it is extremely valuable for ensuring the correctness of the software.
+Because the test closely resembles actual usage, these tests are really valuable for ensuring the correctness of the software.

-The tests are written in Python.
-This is an artifact of Transiter originally being written in Python too.
+The tests are written in Python, which is an artifact of Transiter originally being written in Python, too.
 However, the intent is to keep the tests in Python because the language difference is nicely enforces that the tests don't use non-API aspects of Transiter.

 ## Structure of the test

-During a test run, there are three live components:
+During a test run, there are four live components:

+1. Postgres.

 1. The Transiter instance, listening on its default ports.

 1. A source server, which is used to simulate external transit agency data sources.
    This listens by default on port 8090.

 1. The test driver itself.
    It interacts with Transiter solely through Transiter's admin HTTP API.

 ## Running the test